Beware of commonly used approximations I: errors in forecasts: Effects of approximations in the modelling of the observable

 For our straw-man survey the Limber approximation affects the magnitude of the Fisher matrix elements (some elements become larger, others smaller, others change sign).
 The overall effect on cosmological parameters is to change both the size and the correlation of the errors.
 In figure~\ref{fig:confidence_ellipses_limber} we show the $68\%$ CL marginalised constraints for all pairs of parameters for the Euclid-like galaxy population with non-overlapping redshift bins.
 Results are reported for two different choices of maximum multipole, $\ell_\mathrm{max}=180$ and~$\ell_\mathrm{max}=3000$ (following the methodology of \S~\ref{subsec:sky_maps_analysis}), in the $s_\mathrm{g}=0.6$ case.
 We find that these findings are not restricted to some particular choice of $s_\mathrm{g}$ and that results obtained from the uniform galaxy population are similar to those presented in figure~\ref{fig:confidence_ellipses_limber}.
 As in \S~\ref{subsec:cosmic_magnification}, the effects are more pronounced for the lower~$\ell_\mathrm{max}$ case.

 It is interesting to note that using the Limber approximation always returns tighter constraints than with the exact computation of the integral.
 This effect becomes even more striking when looking at Figures-of-Merit, which ratio can be found in figure~\ref{fig:ratio_fom_limber}.
-For the Euclid-like galaxy population the Limber approximation overestimates the Figures-of-Merit, in particular those involving the~$f_\mathrm{NL}$ parameter are overestimated by 30-40\%, almost independently from the specific value of the magnification bias (we show only the $s_\mathrm{g}=\left\lbrace 0.0, 0.4, 0.8 \right\rbrace$ cases for practical purposes).
+For the Euclid-like galaxy population the Limber approximation overestimates the Figures-of-Merit, in particular those involving the~$f_\mathrm{NL}$ parameter are overestimated by~$30-40\%$, almost independently from the specific value of the magnification bias (we show only the $s_\mathrm{g}=\left\lbrace 0.0, 0.4, 0.8 \right\rbrace$ cases for practical purposes).
 Similar conclusions hold also for the uniform galaxy population case.
+The mis-estimation of errors does not disappear by increasing the maximum multipole included in the analysis, as we show in figure~\ref{fig:sigma_ratio_nolimber_vs_limber}.
+Similarly to the cosmic magnification case, we observe a ``saturation'' when all multipoles are included.
+Even if for standard cosmological parameters the systematic effect produced by the Limber approximation is of order~$10\%$, in the case of the~$f_\mathrm{NL}$ parameter we notice that we underestimate the real error by a factor~$3$ even for~$\ell_\mathrm{max}=3000$.
 The Limber approximation also affects degeneracies between different parameters by mis-estimating their degree of correlation, i.e., the confidence region orientation in the parameter space (see figure~\ref{fig:confidence_ellipses_limber}).
 We find that this effect is present for both galaxy populations and for different values of the magnification bias.